Melting Pot 2.0: Substrates and Scenarios

-Same dynamics as \textit{Territory Open} except that individuals start in segregated rooms that strongly suggest a partition individuals could adhere to.
-They can break down the walls of these regions and invade each other's ``natural territory'', but the destroyed resources are lost forever.
+Same dynamics as \textit{Territory Open} except that players start in segregated rooms which strongly suggest a partition they could adhere to.
+They can break down the walls of their regions and invade each other's ``natural territory'', but the destroyed resource walls are then lost forever.
 A peaceful partition is possible at the start of the episode, and the policy to achieve it is easy to implement.
 But if any agent gets too greedy and invades, it buys itself a chance of large rewards, but also chances inflicting significant chaos and deadweight loss on everyone if its actions spark wider conflict.
 The reason it can spiral out of control is that once an agent's neighbor has left their natural territory then it becomes rational to invade the space, leaving one's own territory undefended, creating more opportunity for mischief by others.

 {\textbf{ {Scenarios}}}

 \begin{SC} \item \emph{Focals are resident and visited by an aggressor.} This is a resident mode scenario where eight focal players are visited by one very aggressive background player.
 The background bot was trained using the ACB algorithm and did not use any special pseudorewards.
 It became aggressive because it was co-trained alongside others who had an extra pseudoreward for zapping.
 This training scheme for the background population was selected so the bots would learn to fight aggressively but still maintain focus on the substrate's true reward structure.
 The result was a background bot who frequently invades the territory of its neighbors and claims their resources.
 In this scenario the focal population, who are resident, should defend themselves against invasion.